christroutner/eliza/README.md

 # Trout's Fork

+This is a fork of the Eliza repository.
+This fork is used to create Ben, an AI tech support chat bot that focuses on JavaScript, Bitcoin Cash, and the [Cash Stack](https://cashstack.info).

 The `main` branch is unmodified.
-My customizaitons are in the branch `ct-unstable-v0.1.5-eliza2`
+My customizaitons are in these branches:
+- `ben-v1.0.0-beta.2` - Ben, using a customized version of Eliza v1.0.0
+- `ct-unstable-v0.1.5-eliza2` - An earlier version of Eliza

 ---